Cabanatuan: Flyovers and Axillary Roads

-Another flyover will also be built from Jollibee Sumacab Este to Emilio Vergara Highway in the future to alleviate traffic conditions in the Maharlika Highway.

 Cabanatuan is also building major dike roads that shall serve as access roads to far-flung barangays in the city, such as Barangay Samon and Barangay Caudillo.

+San Miguel-Cabanatuan (Bulacan-Nueva Ecija) Bypass Road

+A future bypass road that shall connect the provinces of Bulacan and Nueva Ecija, greatly reducing travel time for Manila-bound motorists who traverse the Maharlika Highway.
+It will end at the junction of Lamarang Road and Emilio Vergara Highway at Cabanatuan City.

 City Traffic

 Infrastructure improvements by the administration are ongoing.
-A Unified Command Center (UCC) for the city's traffic light system is currently under construction at 25 major intersections.
+A Unified Command Center for the city's traffic light system is currently under construction at 25 major intersections.
 Separate tricycle lanes are also present within the perimeter of the Public Market.
+Installation of solar-powered lamps along the city's roads are also being done.

-Road extension, and road widening of the Emilio Vergara Highway from two to six lanes is nearing its completion.
-The widening of all city and arterial roads from one- to two-lane highway to three-lane highway is also being considered.
+Construction and rehabilitation of major bridges are also ongoing, such as the second Cesar Vergara and Valdefuente bridges to ease traffic.
+The widening of all city and arterial roads from one- to two-lane highway to three-lane highway is also being implemented.
+For example, road extension and widening of the Emilio Vergara Highway from two to six lanes is nearing its completion.
+Road asphalting is also being done in the city's major and minor thoroughfares.

 Tourism

-Historical sites found in the city include:
+Historical and cultural sites found in the city include: